-Loss on Issuance of Hybrid Debt Instrument
+Hybrid Debt Instrument

-On November 13, 2015, the Company entered into an Asset Purchase Agreement (the "APA") with Pharmsynthez providing for the issuance of a minimum of a \$3.5 million 10% Senior Secured Collateralized Convertible Promissory Note (the "APA Note") and the transfer to the Company of certain intellectual property rights with respect to Virexxa in exchange for, among others, 111.5 million shares of our common stock.
-The APA also provides for the issuance of certain warrants covering up to half the amount of the APA Note.
-During the quarter ended March 31, 2016, the Company issued \$3.5 million of convertible debt as well as the associated warrants, both in connection with the APA Note.
-The convertible debt and its embedded debt-like features were recorded on the face of the consolidated balance sheet within current liabilities as an aggregate hybrid debt instrument.
+On July 1, 2015, the Company entered into a Securities Purchase Agreement (the "SPA") with Pharmsynthez providing for the issuance of a minimum of a \$3 million 10% Senior Secured Collateralized Convertible Promissory Note (the "SPA Note").
+The SPA also provides for the issuance of certain warrants up to the amount of the SPA Note.
+The convertible debt and its embedded debt-like features were recorded on the face of the condensed consolidated balance sheet within current liabilities as an aggregate hybrid debt instrument.